Selective Sign-Determining Multiple Confidence Intervals with FCR Control: Introduction

 In this article the primary question concerns the sign of the parameters.
-Specifically, the analyst is interested first in classifying the sign of parameters $\theta_i$ as positive ($>0$) or non-positive ($\leq 0$); we refer to this as {\it weak} sign classification.
-A third decision -- declaring ``inconclusive data" -- is allowed when an observation size is too small to infer the sign.
+Specifically, the analyst is interested first in classifying the sign of parameters $\theta_i$ as positive ($>0$) or non-positive ($\leq 0$); we refer to this as {\it weak sign classification}.
+A third decision---declaring ``inconclusive data"---is allowed when an observation size is too small to infer the sign.
 The sign classification problem is important in many applications.
-For example, when comparing several drugs to a control it may be of interest to determine which are better (difference positive) and which are not (difference non-positive). \citet{bohrer1979multiple} and \citet{bohrer1980optimal} called the sign classification problem a multiple {\it three-decision} problem (in reference to \citet[][]{neyman1977synergistic}) and studied optimality of decision rules under family-wise error rate (FWER) control, namely, the probability of making at least one incorrect directional decision.
+For example, when comparing several drugs to a control it may be of interest to determine which are better (difference positive) and which are not (difference non-positive). \citet{bohrer1979multiple} and \citet{bohrer1980optimal} called the sign classification problem a multiple {\it three-decision} problem \citep[in reference to][]{neyman1977synergistic} and studied optimality of decision rules under familywise error rate (FWER) control, namely, the probability of making at least one incorrect directional decision.
 In the current paper we consider rules that control the {\it weak directional} FDR, which we define as

-where $R_D$ is the number of parameters whose sign was classified as positive or non-positive, and $V_D$ is the number of parameters whose sign was {incorrectly} classified: non-positive parameters declared positive or positive parameter declared non-positive.
+where $R_D$ is the number of parameters whose sign was classified, and $V_D$ is the number of parameters whose sign was {incorrectly} classified: non-positive parameters declared positive or positive parameter declared non-positive.